Difegue/Mario-Maker-Linkifier/README.md

 ### Chromium
 You can use the [userscript](https://github.com/Difegue/Mario-Maker-Linkifier/raw/master/MarioMakerLinks.user.js) with [Tampermonkey](https://tampermonkey.net/).
 Note: Users of Chromium / Chrome 47+ should upgrade to Tampermonkey 3.12+ due to recent sandbox changes.

+## Known Issue
+If using 4chanX and viewing a level link through the quoted view, the functions won't work.